 When: The first Saturday of the month.

-Need to know: Kids Workshops are designed for 5-12 year-old with adult supervision.
-The Home Depot can be dangerous for unsupervised , so please look out for them at all times while you are in the store with them.
+Need to know: Kids Workshops are designed for 5-12 year-old children with adult supervision.
+The Home Depot can be dangerous for unsupervised kids, so please look out for them at all times while you are in the store with them.

-Extra Extra: These Kids Workshops are free to the public and you can often come without preregistering.
-You can get free snacks and drinks while attending the free workshops.
-The Home Depot supplies aprons for your kids to wear throughout the project, so if there is paint, it can protect your clothes; mostly.
+Extra Extra: These Kids Workshops at The Home Depot are free to the public and you can often come without preregistering.
+You can get free snacks and drinks while attending free kids Workshops at The Home Depot and supplies like aprons for your kids to wear, kid-sized hammers, etc. are available throughout the project, so if there is paint, the aprons can protect your kids’ clothes; mostly.
 However, unlike the Lowe’s workshops, The Home Depot does not supply safety goggles, so if you have some at home, please bring them with you or purchase some inside the store.

 Sponsor this article for $1.00